 That said, let’s be realistic.
 Manto, certainly, stands head-and-shoulders above any other Urdu short-story writer.
 But he was writing in a borrowed form, still in its infancy.
 He accomplished a lot for his times, indeed he went farther than any other of his contemporaries, and even today one would scarcely find anyone with his masterly control over the short story form.
 What we need above all is a concerted effort to situate him properly in the context of Urdu fiction.

 Quite aside from his place in that context, Manto at least made sure of one thing: that he would not be turned into a “rahmatullah alaihi” after he was gone.
 So, like Bashir (in Anour Benmalek’s short story The Penalty), just before blowing up his suicide vest in the neighbourhood mosque instead of in the soccer stadium where he was supposed to, Manto tried to “score one goal against infinity … ” — a fate which Iqbal did not suffer and, if the present hullabaloo is any indication, Faiz will not suffer either, though this is the tragic but enviable fate of a writer true to his calling, the one with a wriggly tapeworm in his guts.

-Dr Muhammad Umar Memon is Professor Emeritus of Urdu Literature and Islamic Studies at the University of Wisconsin-Madison.
-He is the editor of The Annual of Urdu Studies and has translated several books.
+The writer is Professor Emeritus of Urdu Literature and Islamic Studies at the University of Wisconsin-Madison.